 Insomnia is a very common complaint that many people have when it comes to sleep.
-It is a sign of sleep troubles.
-The symptoms, causes, and the severity of the condition can vary greatly from different persons.
+It is a sign of sleep trouble.
+The symptoms, causes, and severity of the condition can vary greatly from different persons.
 The condition could include the following:

 - Waking up a little too early in the morning

 Having insomnia can have a great impact on everyday life, as it can have a negative effect on decision making, work performance, as well as personal relationships.
 Up to 30% to 35% of the adults have complaints regarding insomnia.
 It is more common for people suffering from certain mental or medical issues or stress.
 There are two insomnia types, i.e. chronic insomnia and short-term insomnia.